 Chief Instructional Coach for Academic & Behavioral Support/504

-Administrative Assistant for
+Administrative Assistant for Curriculum Innovation

 Federal Programs Department - The Office of Federal Programs provides oversight and support for areas such as Title I, Title I Parent Involvement, Migrant Education, and English as a Second Language.
-The Federal Programs Department also provided targeted assistance for at-risk populations through its various programs, supplies, and human resources support.
+The Federal Programs Department also provide targeted assistance for at-risk populations through its various programs, supplies, and human resources support.

 Accountability/Improvement Systems Department - The Accountability/Improvement Systems Department provides support of the district’s vision and mission by assisting district and school staff on state/federal accountability components and continuous improvement efforts.